Jaydieboy/project-lazy/README.md

 - SPA front end uses Angular

 ## Microservices
 Go API will pass jobs to microservices mostly written in Go.
 Data to be sent between some services should be in the form of binary json until I know better.
-See more [here](https://medium.com/@nathankpeck/microservice-principles-smart-endpoints-and-dumb-pipes-5691d410700f)
+See more [here](https://medium.com/@nathankpeck/microservice-principles-smart-endpoints-and-dumb-pipes-5691d410700f) Look into managing multiple databases using event-driven architecture.
+Look into it more [here](https://microservices.io/patterns/data/database-per-service.html) I will be using same database.
+Here is something on creating roles for users [neo4j docs](https://neo4j.com/docs/operations-manual/current/authentication-authorization/subgraph-access-control/).
 ### Developed

 ### To be Developed